 d attribute) in a VectorizerPath component to instantly render it!
 All SVG commands, relative and absolute, are supported: lines, cubic and quadratic (smooth) Bézier curves, and elliptical arcs.

-Vectorizer supports out-of-the-box the following primitives: regular polygons (from triangles to n-gons), rounded rectangles, ellipses, rings, arcs and n-pointed stars.
+Vectorizer supports out-of-the-box the following primitives: regular and rounded polygons (from triangles to n-gons), regular and rounded rectangles, ellipses, rings, arcs and n-pointed stars.
 Any other polygon can be drawn via SVG instructions.

 Polylines with configurable Miter, Round, and Bevel joins.